Tayer007/Offline_AI_Tutor/README.md

 - Close other memory-intensive applications
 - Upgrade to faster storage (SSD recommended)
 - For CPU-only: Performance will be significantly slower but functional

+**Important Note: This project was designed to work with a quantized (4-bit) version of Gemma 3n that would require only 4GB RAM and no GPU.
+We implemented the full, unquantized model purely for demonstration and availability purposes.
+In theory, a properly quantized version would make this educational AI accessible on basic institutional PCs worldwide.
+For more details on the intended vision and global impact, please read our [IMPACT_STATEMENT.md](IMPACT_STATEMENT.md).**

 **Frontend Won't Start**
 ```bash